lemire/talks/2017/sparksummit/fastindexes.md

 ## "Ordered" Set

+- iterate
-- iterate in sorted order, in reverse order, over ranges
+  - in sorted order,
+  - in reverse order,
+  - skippable iterators (jump to first value $\geq x$)
 - Rank: how many elements of the set are smaller than $k$?
 - Select: find the k<sup>th</sup> smallest value
 - Min/max: find the maximal and minimal value